aws-samples/cw-logs-insights-vpcfl-query/README.md

 - 25-smtp

 ### Deploy New Stack
-To deploy the Cloudwatch Log Insight query, you simply specify the elastic network interface id of interest and the target prefix for the query to be retrived from in the saved queries list.
+To deploy the CloudWatch Log Insight query, you simply specify the elastic network interface id of interest and the target prefix for the query to be retrieved from the saved queries list.

 ```bash
 aws cloudformation create-stack \